chucktilbury/toy/docs/notes.md

 TODO:
+* Implement memory
 * Implement objects
+    * Function objects have an arity, an entry pointer, a prototype string, and then function parameters as attributes.
+In that order.
+* Decide whether objects cast into their own type or out of their own type.
+* Implement call stack
 * Functions that return a value but don't have a "return()" should publish error.
 * Add formatted string introspection to detect unusable format options.
 * Add TEXT data type for multi-line text definition.
 Use for web templates for example.
 * Either reorganize output so that all definitions are accessible or require that a symbol be defined before it is accessed.

+Observation:
+* The function parameters and the formatted strings parameters are actually a ``tuple``.
+This can be its own object type and use similar semantics as in Python.

 -------------